top of page

 They regret waiting.

-That artwork sitting in the closet?
-That photo still in a drawer?
-That print in the temporary frame?
+That artwork in a temporary frame?

-Custom framing doesn’t change the art, it reveals it.
+Custom framing doesn’t change the art.

 bottom of page